michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.5.9 - 06/11/2011 =
+- Fixed a bug that re-entering a new pair of PA-API keys for a locale too soon resulted in the locked error message if the previous keys produced an error.

 = 4.5.8 - 05/09/2021 =
 - Fixed a bug that unit custom text was inserted for RSS and JSON outputs which resulted in validation errors.